AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-planning/resource-planner-overview-d.md

 product-area: resource-management
 navigation-topic: resource-planning
 title: Overview of the areas of the Resource Planner
-description: (NOTE: whole article is DRAFTED. original doc with all information; this has been split in multiple articles)
+description: "(NOTE: whole article is DRAFTED. original doc with all information; this has been split in multiple articles)"
 hidefromtoc: true
 ---